zduguid/dvl-nav/README.md

 <!-----------------------------------------------
 Most Recent Changes:
-- add rotation to handle pitch and roll bias of DVL mounting
-- avoid vertical speed calculation when depth not updated
-- second bin now being used for DVL through water velocity
+- added section to readme documentation (dataset overview)
+- converted glider files from EDT to UTC
+- reorganized flight controller files
+- need to be clever about combining mission files and dive files together
+    - issue regarding when LMC coordinates are reset?
+    - issue with timestamps showing up out of order (fixed with sort_index meth)
+    - issue with gps fix being shown far off screen (but not gps_lmc)

 Changes Before Commit:
+- finish data set overview in README

 Future TODOs
+- implement SlocumScienceController
 - add a "glider" file that has bias parameter information
-- implement SlocumScienceController
 - add ability to include Slocum data in the Pathfinder time series
+- add more constructor methods ("from_csv", "from_frames", "from_directory")
 ------------------------------------------------>